 Figure 7.
-Consumption Projections in some Agricultural Products

-Source: OECD/FAO, 2021
+Consumption Projections in some Agricultural Products Source: OECD/FAO, 2021

-According to a survey made by the Ministry of Health (2019), the frequency of individuals who are worried that they will not be able to find enough food due to a lack of food is 23.4%, the frequency of those indicating that they cannot consume healthy and nutritious food was found as 22.7 %.
-With respect to health, the prevalence of obesity in the adult population (18 years and older) was 32.1 % in 2016.
-This figure was 22.2 % in 2000.
+According to a survey made by the Ministry of Health (2019), the frequency of individuals who are worried that they will not be able to find enough food due to a

-The 11th development plan of Turkey puts some targets to be achieved by 2023, which are considered important for the Food Security and Nutrition challenge.
+The 11th development plan of Türkiye puts some targets to be achieved by 2023, which are considered important for the Food Security and Nutrition challenges.

 Increasing production of red meat, oilseeds, land consolidation and increasing irrigated net agricultural area, pasture reclamation and management area are some of the targets to be achieved in the plan.
-In terms of the meat sector, there is a production expansion for red meat and poultry meat in Turkey (Strategy and Budget, 2019).
+In terms of the meat sector, there is a production expansion for red meat and poultry meat in Türkiye (Strategy and Budget, 2019).

 Figure 8.
-Targets (%) in Agriculture Sector, 11th Development Plan

-Source: Strategy and Budget Department of Presidency, 2019
+Targets (%) in Agriculture Sector, 11th Development Plan Source: Strategy and Budget Department of Presidency, 2019

 Figure 9.
-Targets (Million Ha. /tons) in Agriculture Sector, 11th.
-Development Plan

-Source: Presidency of Strategy and Budget, 2019
+Targets (Million Ha. /tons) in Agriculture Sector, 11th Development Plan Source: Presidency of Strategy and Budget, 2019

 Figure 10.
-Targets (Thousand Ha.) in Agriculture Sector, 11th.
-Development Plan

-Source: Presidency of Strategy and Budget, 2019
+Targets (Thousand Ha.) in Agriculture Sector, 11th Development Plan Source: Presidency of Strategy and Budget, 2019